Traditional Handsewn Kilts and Accessories

 Indeed, most would say buy it at the same time.
 To be honest, without a sporran a kilt looks, well, like a skirt.
 Also, you may have noticed a kilt has no pockets.

-The following sporrans are beautifully hand-crafted in Nova Scotia.
+The following sporrans are beautifully hand-crafted in the United Kingdom.
 With proper care, they will likely last a lifetime or more, becoming a treasured heirloom, much like a well-made kilt.

 Sporrans are worn centred at the front of the kilt, about a hand's breadth from the belt or waistcoat bottom.
 The straps rest on the hips and can be passed through loops at the back of the kilt.
 (If they exist.)